 The College will require at least two items of documentary evidence or statements from disinterested persons in order to establish proof of residence.

-Examples of documentation that may provide convincing evidence include the following:
+Examples of documentation that may provide convincing evidence toward meeting the residency policy requirement include the following:

 - Current apartment lease or purchase of a permanent independent residence.

 - Payment of appropriate state and local taxes.
 Special attention shall be given to payment of Commonwealth taxes on income earned during periods of temporary absence from this Commonwealth.